 Data transmission in which the length of time between transmitted characters may vary.
-Because characters may not be transmitted at set intervals, start/stop bits are used to mark the beginning and end of each character.auto answer auto dial baud rate
+Because characters may not be transmitted at set intervals, start/stop bits are used to mark the beginning and end of each character.

+auto answer

 Sets the modem to pick up the phone line when it detects a certain number of rings.
 See S-register S0 in the "Technical Quick Reference."